letshash/knomp/README.md

 npm start
 ```

-If all went well the program should start without error and you should be able to browse to your pool website on your server via port 8080.
+If all went well knomp should start without error and you should be able to browse to your pool website on your server via port 8080.

+## More Info:

 Disable Coinbase Mode
 -------------
 This mode uses -pubkey to tell the daemon where the coinbase should be sent, and uses the daemons coinbase transaction rather then having the pool create the coinabse transaction.
 This enables special coinbase transactions, such as ac_founders and ac_script or new modes with CC vouts in the coinbase not yet created, it will work with all coins, except Full Z support described below.

-To enable it, change the value in the `./coins/*.json` to `"disablecb" : true`
+To enable it, change the value in the `coins/space.json` to `"disablecb" : true`

 The pool fee is taken in the payment processor using this mode, and might not be 100% accurate down to the single satoshi, so the pool address may end up with some small amount of coins over time.